1650 (4th November)

 1660 (23rd December)

 William’s mother died of smallpox while on a visit to England to see her brother Charles II.
-William was placed in the care of his uncle Frederick William, elector of Brandenburg.
+As per the terms of her will, William’s uncle, Charles II, was given charge of his interests.

 The Act of Seclusion that had barred the house of Orange from power in Holland was rescinded.
 But William was not designated future stadtholder.